tansonlee/PyScript/README.md

 PyScript is a scripting language implemented in Python which can be both interpreted and compiled.
 The syntax is easy to learn and has the core features of any programming language.
-There are variables, functions, loops, conditionals, and I/O.
+There are variables, functions, loops, conditionals, I/O, and comments.

 ## About the Project